Language: EN

 };

-These functions (as their name suggests) do not have an assigned name and are used in a variety of contexts.
+These functions (as their name suggests) have no assigned name and are used in a variety of contexts.
 Especially when a temporary or short-lived function is needed.

 Arrow Functions